 Shapiro is upset because he did the math on the so-called “savings.”
 Indeed, “up to” 56 percent savings would have been the operative phrase.

 A “classic bait-and-switch”

 The savings to them ended up being only 2 percent of the listed price — $122 per night, versus $124.
 More to the point, the assigned hotel wasn’t what Priceline implied they’d get — a “classic bait-and-switch,” he says.

 Shapiro’s wife refuses to stay at the hotel, and he asked me to help them change the reservation.
-I contacted Priceline on the couple’s behalf to see if it could review the transaction and tell me if maybe he’d missed something when making the reservation.
+My advocacy team and I contacted Priceline on the couple’s behalf to see if it could review the transaction and tell me if maybe he’d missed something when making the reservation.

 “You and I have covered this ground before,” sighed my Priceline contact.
 OK, he didn’t sigh, since he emailed me this response, but I’m pretty sure he actually was sighing.
 “Hotels that participate in our retail program are not required to offer rooms in our ‘Name Your Own Price’ program and vice versa.
 We state that on the website, and not in fine print.
 You also know that, with ‘Name Your Own Price,’ you can’t specify a pool or a very narrow part of town.
 In this case, we delivered exactly what we said we would.”

 So it appears Shapiro confused Priceline’s retail program, which lets you book hotel rooms the old-fashioned way, with its “Name Your Own Price” program, which lets you bid on hotels.